 - The Indian Gaming Regulatory Act (IGRA) and Sports Betting

-State and federal government
+States and the federal government

 PASPA, the 1992 federal ban on sports betting, proved unconstitutional on Tenth Amendment (states’ rights) grounds.
 When might the feds make another run?
-Former Utah Sen. Orrin Hatch and New York senator Chuck Schumer took a stab with the introduction of the Sports Wagering Market Integrity Act of 2018 during Congress’ lame duck season.
+Former Utah Sen. Orrin Hatch and New York Sen. Chuck Schumer took a stab with the introduction of the Sports Wagering Market Integrity Act of 2018 during Congress’ lame duck season.
 But the bill — which would have basically created a clearinghouse and some federal standards for state sports betting markets — didn’t have any legs.
-It was mostly for symbolic and conversation’s sake.
+It was mostly symbolic and for conversation’s sake.
 In September 2018, a House Judiciary subcommittee held a hearing titled “Post-PASPA: An Examination of Sports Betting in America.”
 It was pretty silly and overall inconsequential.

-Sports betting education, materials
+Sports betting educational materials

 Come for some practical or actionable sports betting guidance/advice?
-We’ve got you with a variety of articles and explanations.
+We’ve got you covered with a variety of articles and explanations.

 - Our main betting guides portal is here

 - Expected Value In Sports Betting (EV), Explained In Understandable Terms

 - Best Sports Betting Podcasts

 - 6 of the Most Common Beginner Sport Bettor Mistakes